UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >
 >Answer 3: Performance gains are negligible in my testing (Tried both -O2 & -O3) even with AVX+PGO+LTO on some subprojects.
 But i paid for the whole CPU, I'm going to use the whole CPU!.
 >
->Expect slightly higher power consumption, If you haven't already now would be a good time to go into the bios & manually setup fan control to be controlled by CPU temp.
->
 >This repository serves to save people time bothering to compile Proton with AVX512 support themselves, with most™️ the issues pre-solved, or currently being figured out.